If it’s a fast medical certification program you’re looking for, this article is for you.

-In classroom or online CMA training programs take as little as 6 weeks to complete.
+In classroom or online certified medical assistant training programs take as little as 6 weeks to complete an accelerated program.
 CMA training can be built upon and can lead to more advanced degrees if you choose.
 The mean pay of a medical assistant was $40,700 in 2022, with the top 10% earning over $51,710.
 Find an accredited medical assistant school.

 How Long it Takes to Become a Medical Assistant

 Most dental assistant training programs take one year to complete and are offered by medical trade schools and community colleges.
 You can continue this training to a 2 year associate’s degree if you decide to.
 The mean annual pay of a dental assistant was $44,710 in 2022.
 The bottom 10% of dental assistants earn $31,450, the highest 10 percent earned more than $59,200.

 How Long it Takes to Become a Dental Assistant

 - 1 year of dental assistant certification training at an accredited school

 - you may continue and get a 2 year degree.

 Medical coding specialist training generally takes about 6-8 weeks at an accredited online medical trade college.
 Though you could go on to earn a diploma or an associate’s degree, which would take longer.
 Certification is not required but getting certified is highly regarded by employers and definitely recommended.
 The mean salary for a medical records specialist was $51,090 in 2022.
 The lowest 10 percent made over $25,000, and the highest 10 percent earned more than $64,610.

 How Long it Takes to Become a CCS

 - A quick 8 weeks of CCS training at an accredited school

 Pharmacy technician training programs are normally between 600 and 800 hours and take about a year to complete.
 Programs are offered at community colleges and trade schools.
 “Pharmacy techs are like the middleman between the patient and the pharmacist.”
 You can make an average yearly salary of $31K as a pharmacy tech.
 The top ten percent earn over the $45K mark.

 How Long it Takes to Become a Pharmacy Tech